mipear/Merge/README.md

 While there is certainly a road theme within the game, partly fulfilling the user goal "2.
 I want to have fun while learning", the simplistic structure of the page ensures there is no distraction to the user's learning, hoping tp fulfill their goal of "1.
 I want to understand the meaning of UK road signs".

 **Font**
-[Google Fonts]("https://fonts.google.com/")' "Martian Mono" and monospace waas used to create the font of the header and any text outside of the cards. '' has been used for the road sign definitions.
+[Google Fonts]("https://fonts.google.com/")' "Martian Mono" and monospace waas used to create the font of the header and any text outside of the cards.
+'Futura' has been used for the road sign definitions, created on [Procreate](https://procreate.com/).
 These fonts have been used as they are clear to read, which is of upmost importance when seeking to educate the user.

 ### Media